Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/vue.rst

 * Always name files and folders inside ``components/`` with ``PascalCase`` (just like component names).
 * Always name javascript files (in all other folders) with ``dash-case``.
 * Avoid having too many components that depend on ``this.$route``.
 Inject what you need via props instead.
+* Always use named exports in Vuex Getters, Mutations and Actions.
+Default export may be used for State definition.
+Named exports make it easier to import only what we want.
+* Always use the inline export syntax ``export function myAction()`` or ``export const myMutation() => {}``.
+It makes it easy to add "private" (non-exported) functions that will be reused.

 Resources
 ^^^^^^^^^